Give your mind a quick jog this EPILEPSY awareness month by taking this pop quiz on Seizures/ fits and Epilepsy!

 Children with epilepsy are dim-witted.

-Some undergo painful practices such as burning or stamping oneself with hot iron/ glass.
+Some undergo painful practices such as burning or stamping themselves with hot iron/ glass.

 What are Seizures?